PushkaraSharma/SI_Calculator_Flutter/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+## ABOUT APPLICATION
+* This is the simple application for the new comers to understand the basics of flutter such as MaterialApp,and widgets like TextFormField,Container and more.

 ## PREVIEW
 <a href="https://imgflip.com/gif/3ef57u"><img src="https://i.imgflip.com/3ef57u.gif" title="made at imgflip.com"/></a>